vitathemes/castpress/readme.txt

 8. If you want to add a heart icon before WordPress menu navigation ( Like Demo ) go to `Appearance > Menus` and at the top select `Screen Options` and check `CSS Classes`. after that in menu item that you want, simply write a `heart` in CSS Classes input box.

 == Changelog ==

+= 1.0.1 =
+* Fix escaping issue for all aria-labels
+* Remove recommended github plugin from TGMPA
+* Recommend new podcast importer plugin in TGMPA
+* Change design (Remove audio player feature in custom locations)
+* Update screenshot

 = 1.0.0 =
 * Initial version